 Gregory J. Gluchowski, Jr. has served as a director of our company since the Separation.
 Mr. Gluchowski served as a director of SWBI from June 2015 until the Separation in August 2020.
-Since March 2021, Mr. Gluchowski has served as the President and Chief Executive Officer of Hampton Products International, a security system provider that offers related hardware, lighting, and travel security products.
-Previously, Mr. Gluchowski was President and Chief Executive Officer of The Hillman Group, Inc., a leading provider of hardware solutions focused on industry leading sales and service from September 2015 to September 2019.
-Prior to his role with Hillman, Mr. Gluchowski served for six years as President of the \$1.2 billion Hardware and Home Improvement (HHI) division of Spectrum Brands Holdings, Inc. and a former division of Stanley Black and Decker.
+Since February 2021, Mr. Gluchowski has served as the President and Chief Executive Officer of Hampton Products International, a leading provider of residential, commercial, portable security and cargo management product solutions.
+Previously, Mr. Gluchowski was President and Chief Executive Officer of The Hillman Group, Inc. (NASDAQ:HLMN), a \$1.4 billion leading provider of hardware solutions focused on industry leading sales and service from September 2015 to September 2019.
+Prior to his role with Hillman, Mr. Gluchowski served for six years as President of the \$1.2 billion Hardware and Home Improvement (HHI) division of Spectrum Brands Holdings, Inc. (NYSE:SPB) and a former division of Stanley Black and Decker.
 Mr. Gluchowski was Vice President, Global Operations of Black & Decker Corporation from October 2005 to December 2009; General Manager, Mexican Operations & Director North American Operations from March 2003 to September 2005; and General Manager, Kwikset Waynesboro Operation from January 2002 to June 2003.
-Prior to joining Black & Decker Corporation, Mr. Gluchowski served in various executive leadership positions with Phelps Dodge Corporation - Wire & Cable Group from 1988 to 2001, with his most recent position being Senior Vice President, Customer Satisfaction.
-Since July 2017, Mr. Gluchowski has served as a member of the Board of Directors of Milacron Holdings Corp., a New York Stock Exchange-listed industrial technology company serving the plastics processing industry.
+Prior to joining Black & Decker Corporation, Mr. Gluchowski served in various executive leadership positions with Phelps Dodge Corporation - Wire & Cable Group from 1988 to 2001, with his most recent position being Senior Vice President, Customer Satisfaction, Mr. Gluchowski also served as a member of the Board of Directors of Milacron Holdings Corp., a New York Stock Exchange-listed industrial technology company serving the plastics processing industry from 2017 to 2019.

-We believe Mr. Gluchowski's extensive experience in consumer-focused, high-volume manufacturing companies and his executive leadership of global businesses with over 7,000 employees provides the requisite qualifications, skills, perspectives, and experience that make him well qualified to serve on our Board of Directors.
+We believe Mr. Gluchowski's extensive experience in consumer focused, high-volume manufacturing and sourced product companies with omnichannel distribution and his executive leadership of global businesses with over 7,000 employees provides the requisite qualifications, skills, perspectives, and experience that make him well qualified to serve on our Board of Directors.